 If someone you know has died, and you have been asked to deal with their affairs, you need to be able to prove that you have the legal right to do this.
 Otherwise, you will run into difficulties when trying to access their bank accounts or sell their property and belongings.
-The only way to prove your legal right to act is to apply for a grant of representation namely a Grant of Probate or a Grant of Letters of Administration, as Pam Briscoe, wills and probate specialist with Mooney Everett Solicitors in Ormskirk, Lancashire explains.
+The only way to prove your legal right to act is to apply for a grant of representation namely a Grant of Probate or a Grant of Letters of Administration, as Pam Hughes, wills and probate specialist with Mooney Everett Solicitors in Ormskirk, Lancashire explains.

 What is a Grant of Representation?